thinking-binaries/variable_duty_cycle/README.md

 end do
 ```

+There is a generic.py that shows a generic form in Python that can be used as a starting
+point for a simulator for any system.

 # ADC example

+file: ADC.py

 The ADC example shows how a PWM signal can be generated and sent to a digital output pin.
 Don't confuse the duty_master with the period, it's not really that.
 It is the ratio